AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/unstaking.md

 <Figure src={require('/docs/use/dapp-staking/for-stakers/img/Unbonding_2.png').default } width="50%" />

-When unbonding tokens, a new window appears in your staking Panel: `Unbonding`.
+When unbonding tokens, a new window appears in your Staking Panel: **Unbonding**.

 <Figure src={require('/docs/use/dapp-staking/for-stakers/img/Unbonding_1.png').default } width="85%" />

-- Remaining Eras gives you an estimation on how many Eras you have to wait before being able to withdraw your tokens.
+- Remaining Days gives you an estimation on how many days or eras you have to wait before being able to withdraw your tokens.
 - When your unbond period is over, you need to withdraw your funds by clicking on the **withdraw button**.
 Sign the transaction and your tokens will be made transferrable in your wallet.

 **Chunks**